openshift/request-header-saml-service-provider/README.md

 oc create secret generic httpd-ose-certs-secret --from-file=${SAML_CONFIG_DIR}/authproxy.pem --from-file=/etc/origin/master/proxy/ca.crt -n ${SAML_OCP_PROJECT}
 ```

+Technically speaking you can provide your own certificate in similar format, however, the CA file must be provided in the Oauth configuration of the OpenShift Master configuration.

 ### Create SAML Proxy Client Certificates

 The saml service provider pod will itself expose a TLS endpoint.
 The OpenShift